Navajo song ceremonial complex: Running

 The initiate must run two to three times a day for each day of the ceremony to prepare her for a challenging life and to make her stronger.
 She must complete these daily runs towards the east at dawn, noon, and sunset.
 The purpose of the runs is to make her more powerful, energetic, and diligent, and to help improve her lifespan.
 The arduous runs are also meant to prepare the initiate for the hardships of life.

-Hair Washing
+Hair-washing

 During this portion of the ceremony, the girl's hair is washed with a yucca plant and ceremonial Navajo basket.
 The initiate's jewelry is also washed during this process.
-Both the hair washing and jewelry washing constitute as purification procedures.
+Both the hair-washing and jewelry-washing constitute purification procedures.
 Her mother is given the rinse water to pour out near their home so that the initiate will always be connected to where she came from.

-Face Painting
+Face-painting

-The initiate is painted with white clay, or ashes from the bark of an Aspen tree, by Ideal Woman so her height can be increased and she can have minimal signs of aging.
+The initiate is painted with white clay, or ashes from the bark of an aspen tree, by Ideal Woman so her height can be increased and she can have minimal signs of aging.
 Her cheeks and forehead are painted in hopes for smooth and wrinkle-free skin.
 Surrounding members taking part in the ceremony may also be painted to bring them blessings.